Ventnor Heritage Centre

 Local History Articles

 Since 2015 Society members have been writing a weekly article for the South Wight Chronicle, our local newspaper.
 It’s a labour of love that we inherited from the late Fay Brown, who provided the paper with a local history page for many years.
+Ths South Wight Chronicle ceased publication in July 2024, but resumed in November 2024 as a monthly publication.

 Station Memories (First Published 6 January 2022)